michaelkerr0576/rellygudfutos_v2/README.md

 ### Node & Express with Typescript

-Setting up Backend to be Typescript.
+Setting up the Backend to be Typescript.
 Everything Typescript!

 **Useful Links:**